“Security, don’t slow us down”

 The provision of deactivation at SCO units allows the EAS system to be incorporated in any self-service application and can be further enhanced with the choice to deactivate the tagged products only on payment completion.
 A recent ECR report into SCO operations highlighted that there are numerous reported incidents of “walkways” in SCO deployments, where the products are scanned but the payment process is not completed and the goods are taken from the store.
 Using a bulk deactivation process, rather than killing the tag when the individual product is scanned at the SCO, an instruction to kill the tags in bulk is received from the SCO only on the completion of the payment.
 This ensures that anyway walkway is with live tags that will sound the exit alarm.
 Most retailers install EAS within a controlled “Corral” type design around the SCO operation.

-The next chapter marks the end of our series on EAS in Grocery, but will answer probably the most important question- “How do I get started implementing an EAS system in my store?!”
-Make sure you check out the final chapter, and if you have missed any of the previous releases, follow this link to read them all.
+The next chapter marks the end of our series on EAS in Grocery, but will answer probably the most important question- "How do I get started implementing an EAS system in my store?!"
+Make sure you check out the final chapter.

 Checkpoint Systems, Change at the Checkout customer research – 27 of Europe’s largest retailers, Summer 2021